xenondevs/Docs/docs/nova/admin/configuration.md

 !!! warning

-    After applying changes to `item_categories.json`, the file will not be automatically updated anymore.
-This will cause items from newly added or updated items to not appear and will prevent Nova from working properly after removing an addon whose items are listed here.
+    After modifying `item_categories.json`, the file will not be automatically updated anymore.
+    This will prevent items from newly added addons from appearing, so you will have to add those yourself.

 ## Tile-Entity limits